SAME DAY CERTIFICATION CARD

 Many employers require people who work for them to be BLS certified.
 Whether or not an online-only course is acceptable will depend on your employer.
 Most employers allow for blended learning, which consists of part on-line and part in-person classes which are offered by the major training providers like Key CPR.
 This solution is the best fit for most people by allowing them to take the majority of the class in the comfort of their own home and get the hands on skills taught and tested in-person under the watchful eye of a qualified BLS instructor.

 Most employers in healthcare accept only certifications from the American Red Cross or the American Heart Association.
-They cannot be obtained by online-exclusive training but can be obtained via blended learning options.
+They cannot be obtained by online-exclusive training but can be obtained via blended learning courses.

 It is important to check your employer’s requirements before signing up for any training course.